by Grant Koo for the Autumn 2025 issue

-It was a funny piece really, and I just felt so awful about continually flubbing lines and what not during rehearsals that as opening night loomed near, I ended up just telling him that I’d understand completely if he wanted someone else to take the role, e.g. that guy who never returned after freshman year to pursue an acting career presumably because the ATP transformed him (we all felt kinda bad for his parents—I think he’d already declared pre-med—and more than a little responsible for being bad influences in countless ways at the time, but I’m very pleased to report that I’ve since seen him in a bunch of wonderful roles spanning film & television).
+It was a funny piece really, and I just felt so awful about continually flubbing lines and what not during rehearsals that as opening night loomed near, I ended up just telling him that I’d understand completely if he wanted someone else to take the role, e.g. that guy who never returned after freshman year to pursue an acting career presumably because the ATP transformed him (we all felt kinda bad for his parents—I think he’d already declared pre-med—and more than a little responsible for being bad influences in countless other ways at the time, but I’m very pleased to report that I’ve since seen him in a bunch of wonderful roles spanning film & television).
 [3]

 —..—